 Single leg – split squat, pistol squat, single leg RDL, step up, lunge

 When programming for a client you need to keep in mind what they are capable of.
 We are beating the horse here, but it is crucial to remember.
 As a starting point, James says that “beginners should do full-body movement patterns relative to what they can handle at their current state”.
 Feel free to leave out a pattern or progress one area quicker if the client warrants it.

 Programs are just one part of working with clients.
 The differentiator that marks a professional coach is how they approach working with a client outside of the program.
-Take the first step to becoming a professional coach and learn how to consult and assess new clients in the Free 7-Day OPEX Coaching Course.
+Take the first step to becoming a professional coach and learn how to consult and assess new clients in the free Coach’s Toolkit.